yashsahugtx/skype-docs/Skype/WebSDK/docs/ManagePersonsAndGroups.md

    ```

+> [!NOTE]
- >**Note**  The client might observe different behaviors regarding renaming groups, depending on the Contact Store configurations on the server side.
+> The client might observe different behaviors regarding renaming groups, depending on the Contact Store configurations on the server side.

 ## Delete a Group